softwarefactory-project/sf-docs/docs/contributor/contributor.rst

 How to run the tests
 --------------------

-Software Factory tests are in the sf-ci repository.
+Software Factory's functional tests live in the sf-ci repository.
 You should use the run_tests.sh script as an entry point to run test scenarios.

 Deployment test